WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/b.md

 One word.
 Not *back space* or *back-space*.

 ## backup, back up

+Two words as a verb, one word as an adjective or a noun.

+Not *back-up*.

 ## backward compatible

 Not *backwards compatible* or *backwards compatibility*.

 ## bandwidth

+One word.
+Not *band width* or *band-width*.

 ## bar
 ## -based
 ## bbPress